carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 Query for this feature with ``__has_extension(attribute_ext_vector_type)``.

-Giving ``-faltivec`` option to clang enables support for AltiVec vector syntax and functions.
+Giving ``-maltivec`` option to clang enables support for AltiVec vector syntax and functions.
 For example:

 .. code-block:: c++